cleverlight/lightenna/_posts/blog/2019-08-10-organise-puppet-manifests-using-classes.md

 ---

 ## The value of abstraction
 The goal is to hide complexity.
+By placing resources in well-defined classes, we can wrap up similar configuration.
+Those wrapped resources can then be treated as a single entity.

 ## Reorganising
 In `site.pp` we still define one node, but all the complexity is shifted out into an `example` module: